 John Wayne, in The Shootist

 I’m extreme in this, and therein is my problem.
-Violations of this ethic vex me and I have trouble forgiving it.
-But I’m aware, and I am past 490 and (yes) still counting.
+Violations of this ethic vex me and I have trouble forgiving when they happen.
+But I’m aware, and I am past 490 times and (yes) still counting.

 Leave a comment